seapagan/sp-build/README.md

 - ESLint(JS), StyleLint(CSS) and HTML-Validate (HTML) are run automatically.
 - SCSS and SASS automatically detected and compiled on the fly.
 - Typescript is integrated.
 You can use either TS or JS as required.
+- Environment variables are read from a `.env` file if it exists and injected into the bundle.
 - Adds favicon automatically if exists in the `src` folder.
 - Separate Sourcemap files are generated for Production.
 - Smaller SVG files will be inlined to the bundle instead of having separate